matthewgall/octojoin/README.md

 # OctoJoin

 A Go application that monitors Octopus Energy (UK) saving sessions and free electricity periods, automatically joining eligible sessions with a real-time web dashboard.
+Now with automatic Wheel of Fortune spinning and smart meter usage tracking!

 ## What it does

 - **Saving Sessions**: Automatically joins sessions that earn OctoPoints for reducing energy usage
 - **Free Electricity**: Monitors and alerts for periods of completely free electricity
+- **Wheel of Fortune**: Automatically spins available wheels and collects OctoPoints 🎰
+- **Smart Meter Graphs**: Interactive usage visualization with Chart.js integration 📊
 - **Real-time Dashboard**: Live web interface with countdown timers and session status
 - **Smart Monitoring**: Configurable points threshold and continuous daemon mode